 In hand knitting (unless knitting circular), because the work is turned every row, stocking stitch is formed by knitting one row, purling the next, and repeating the 2.
 Knit rows are often referred to as “right side” ones, purl as “wrong side” ones.
-On the machine stocking stitch is produced as the knit carriage knits every row.
+On the machine, stocking stitch is produced as the knit carriage knits every row.
 In hand knitting, eyelets are created by use of yarn overs (whether single or multiple), and a decrease may in turn be formed ( if the number of total stitches is to remain constant) by knitting multiple stitches together to compensate for the increase created by the yarn over.
 Often the patterning occurs on knit side rows, the purl side rows are frequently simple purls.
 Instructions, depending on the author or even the time of publication, may read purl odd rows or even rows depending on how the pattern is begun.

-Lace is created on the machine by placing 2 stitches on the same needle to be knit together, leaving the empty needle in work position.
-The empty needle is filled with a loop when the knit carriage is passed across the work for the first row, then formed into a complete stitch as direction of the knitting is reversed.
+Lace is created on the machine by placing 2 stitches on the same needle to be knit together, leaving the empty needle in the work position.
+The empty needle is filled with a loop when the knit carriage is passed across the work for the first row, then formed into a complete stitch as the direction of the knitting is reversed.
 Paired decreases with 2 yarn overs may be created by moving 2 stitches onto a center needle, resulting in the needles on either side being emptied, in turn picking up a loop and forming a stitch with the 2 subsequent rows of knitting with the main carriage.

 When selecting hand knitting repeats or charts for working on the machine, it is good to begin with a pattern that has a background of stocking stitch only.
-It is possible to add ribbed stitches, turn the work over with a garter bar or use a G carriage to add purl stitches on the “right” side in place of the simple knit rows, but that may be considered later, and will require marking and punching the cards used in a different manner.
+It is possible to add ribbed stitches, turn the work over with a garter bar or use a G carriage to add purl stitches on the “right” side in place of the simple knit rows, but that may be considered later and will require marking and punching the cards used in a different manner.
 Many hand knit lace charts are abbreviated if the whole row is intended to be purled, and those rows may be omitted from the chart.
 If that is so, then when charting for the machine, the chart will be expanded to twice its length.

 There are software programs that will now produce symbol charts for text, and vice versa.
 To start with it, it may be easier to begin with an existing simple chart to explore the process.
 As with other fabrics, sorting out the correct repeat remains important.

-O generally represents the eyelet created by transferring the selected stitch onto the adjacent needle, in hand knitting it would be a yarn over, and creates an increase
+O generally represents the eyelet created by transferring the selected stitch onto the adjacent needle, in hand-knitting, it would be a yarn over and creates an increase

 \ needle O on right is transferred to the needle on its left, and this needle will now have 2 stitches on it